Lebo-Madikane/system-engineering-devops/shell-permissions/README.md

 6 - A bash script that updates writting permissions.

 7 - A bash script that updates executing permissions to a file.

+8 - A bash script that changes a file ownership.